Optimization of conveyance of quantum particles by moving potential well: Imaginary eigenvalue of the resonance state

 The same transformation applies to the left boundary ($j=-L$) with the effective potential $V_\text{eff}^\text{L}(E) \equiv -t_\text{hop} \Phi_{-L-1}^\text{ex}(E) / \Phi_{-L}^\text{ex}(E)$.
 Since the interior \SDG equation has been rewritten in a closed form, we can numerically diagonalize it.
-The resulted complex eigenvalues $e_k(E)$ depend on the initial guess $E$ and its imaginary part is negative under the outgoing boundary condition.
+The resulting complex eigenvalues $e_k(E)$ depend on the initial guess $E$, and its imaginary part is negative under the outgoing boundary condition.
 The most stable resonance state has the largest (i.e., the smallest absolute value) imaginary part of $e_k(E)$.
 Finally, we solve the self-consistent equation $e_k(E)=E$ by minimizing $|e_k(E)-E|$ and obtain the complex eigenenergy of the resonance state.

 The choice of the exact solution in the exterior region $\Phi_{L+1}^\text{ex}(E)$ depends on the model.
-In the present model, the discretized \SDG equation with $V_j = (ma\Delta x) j$ becomes the recurrence relation of the Bessel function.
+In the present model, the discretized \SDG equation with $V_j = (ma\Delta x) j$ is expressed by the recurrence relation of the Bessel function.
 The appropriate choice of the exact solution $\Phi_{j}^\text{ex}(E)$ in the exterior is depicted in Fig.~\ref{fig:resonance-connection}.
 That is, we choose the Bessel function of the first kind,

 for the right exterior and the Hankel function of the first kind,

 for the left exterior, where